Christmas in Barbados

 He said that he had been married for almost three decades and that his wife had died a few years ago, and he missed her and would never marry again.
 “She could tell what I wanted to eat before I knew I was hungry,” he said.
 “I will never find another woman like that again.”

 Vincent said his father lived to be 88 and was fine until the very end.
-(Barbados has a high incident of twins and a large population of centenarians.)
+(Barbados has a high incidence of twins and a large population of centenarians.)

 Vincent told me his mother died when she was just 33, after eleven children.
 “My parents had no TV but they found other ways to entertain themselves.”